 The collection site is Taylor Dome, an ice-accumulation area on the East Antarctic ice sheet.
 The dome is a ridge about 20 x 80 km, which lies inland of the Transantarctic Mountains.
 Deep drilling by the Polar Ice Coring Office (PICO) at Taylor Dome reached bedrock at a depth of 554 meters during the 1993-1994 austral summer season.

+These data were produced at the University of Washington from samples obtained in the field and via the University of New Hampshire automatic melting system.
 For beryllium, deuterium, and 20-cm oxygen isotope data, the st9810 ice age (kyB1950) timescale is used.
 For 0.5- to 1-m oxygen isotope data, the st9507 is used.